If you love travel but stumble over your merci beaucoups, the best language courses will help you make those sounds flow.

 Participating in foreign language learning programs is not easy and overcoming linguistic barriers is reason to rejoice and feel awfully good about yourself.
 Like a child getting her first word out, you'll feel elated when you finally say a few words others can understand and respond to.
 And if you can manage asking for your train platform in Italian, who knows what else you can accomplish?

 Seeing the world is a wonderful thing but sometimes, we want to push it a bit further, whether through volunteering or going on a pilgrimage or retreat.
 Why not do something culturally adventurous like take some foreign language classes?
 Spanish in Antigua?
 French in Tours?
 Arabic in Marrakesh?

 Absolutely true!
 Read this BBC article if you don't believe me.
 Not only does studying a second language boost your brainpower but it apparently delays dementia.
 I don't know about you but this reason alone works for me.

 When you master a language, the next one is easier, and so is the one after that.
 Learning foreign languages somehow builds synapses and next time you set out to twist your mind around the unfamiliar, it'll happen faster, even if that language has nothing to do with the previous one.
-I speak several European languages and when I moved to Thailand, I decided to learn Thai, as different as possible from any other language I spoke.
+I speak several European languages and when I moved to Thailand, I was in shock for months － Thai is as different as possible from any other language I spoke.